gracethorn/gracesblog/Final Project 2.md

 ### Mechanics and Logistics

-What kid of sensor is best to use
+What kind of sensor is best to use

 are the sounds specific to the objects? sensor specific or do people just think it is

 Back up idea??

 "*i will spend the rest of my life hiding the shaking of my hands*"

+using a machine to create anxiety

+leg tapping

+repetative movements and twitches triggered by...

+people coming closer? loud sounds? the louder and more stimulated, the more visually indicative of stress